rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 The process termination signal indicates that the external rsync process has completed and the process has been terminated.
 All tasks within the main synchronize view are updated with the latest run, but there is also a separate logging that records the main result of each task with a timestamp.

-Occasionally, when synchronizing data to fast SSDs, the termination signal is detected before all data has been received.
+Occasionally, when synchronizing data to fast SSDs, the termination signal is detected before all *output from rsync* has been received.
 The separate logging *may be missing*.
 After data synchronization and you don’t see a log, you can verify the synchronization of data by making a new estimate.

 The process termination signal serves as a message to perform logging, but if the last summarized rsync output is missing, there is nothing to log.

+*Output from rsync* refers to the information that rsync provides to the terminal during the execution of a task.